-A bedroom makeover was the promise I made to my pre-teen this summer.
-Revamping her slightly tired, little-girl bedroom was an interior challenge I knew I was going to really enjoy.
+A bedroom makeover was way overdue for my pre-teen, and revamping her slightly tired, little-girl bedroom was an interior challenge I knew I was going to really enjoy.
 As a child I loved nothing more of a weekend than re-arranging my room so it felt like a completely different space – not sure my folks loved the constant scraping of furniture above their heads – but it kept me busy!

 My own daughter has had a vintage /shabby chic style bedroom ‘Foreverrrrrrrr’ so she tells me, so it was time for action.
 Its sort of floral, sort of polka dotty and definitely shabby, chic? not-so-much anymore.
 She also has bundles of ‘stuff’ and some pretty strong ideas about what she does and doesn’t like so there was going to be some negotiation involved!